5afe/safe/specs/assets_overview/01_main.rst

 Steps
 +++++

-1. User sees up to date ETH balance
+1. User sees current ETH balance
-2. User sees up to date balances of all enabled tokens.
+2. User sees current balances of all enabled tokens.
 3. User can scroll to see all available tokens balances.
-4. User see identicon and shortened Safe address.
+4. User sees identicon and shortened Safe address.
 5. User sees Safe name (If multiple Safes are supported)
 6. User taps an asset row.